Rup2410/appnacollege/README.md

 # appnacollege
-This is my firsst git repository
+This is my first git repository
 <br>
 Author-Rupak